Education and learning

 Children leaving care will be helped by their personal adviser as part of the care leavers local offer.

 Support for young people with complex needs

-Information, advice and guidance on education, training and employment and other social options is provided by our Additional Needs Pathway Advisers.
+Information, advice and guidance on education, training and employment is provided by our Additional Needs Pathway Advisers.
 Additional Needs Pathway Advisers (ANPAs) work with young people who go to a special school have a Statement of Special Educational Needs / Education, Health and Care (EHC) Plan (from September 2014).
 They can work with young people through to their 25th birthday.
 Your son or daughter’s school can put you in touch with their ANPA.